Dj-1000/Project-X_django-forms/README.md

 # Project-X_django-forms

 This is a simple Django Project that uses the Django-forms feature for user login and log-out.
 It contains all the CRUD implementations. <br>
-Uses HTML, Bootstrap-CSS and Django-crispy-forms as fron-end and Django as a backend along with SQLite database.
+Uses HTML, Bootstrap-CSS and Django-crispy-forms as front-end and Django as a backend along with SQLite database.